-Increase orgasm

-Increase sexual arousal

-What Do Viveve Treatments Feel Like?
+Improve intimacy What Do Viveve Treatments Feel Like?

+[add image of device https://us.viveve.com/wp-content/uploads/2021/02/Viveve2.0-System2@2x-1024x896.jpg]

-During a Viveve vaginal rejuvenation treatment, a tip of the device, about the size of your thumb, is inserted into the vaginal opening.
-It rotates while alternately cooling the surface and heating the soft tissue beneath.
-Patients do not need anesthesia for this treatment, and most remain entirely comfortable during the session.
+During treatment, the tip of the device, which is the size of your thumb, is inserted into the vaginal opening.
+The tip rotates, alternating between cooling the surface and heating the soft tissue beneath.
+Patients do not need anesthesia for this treatment, and most patients report a comfortable experience during their sessions.

 How Many Treatments Are Needed?